sap-tutorials/abap-core-development/tutorials/abap-environment-analytics/abap-environment-analytics.md

 ### Implement query as CDS view entity

 Since a query belongs to the projection layer (formerly known as consumption layer) it must have a **C** in its name according to the naming convention used in the Virtual Data Model (VDM) used in SAP S/4HANA.
-To create a query, there is a mandatory header annotation: **@Analytics.query: true**

 Again you can use a template that you have imported at the beginning of this tutorial.